fercevik729/VPath/README.md

 # VPath
-This is a simple pathfinder visualization program that utilizes a single and double-sourced Dijkstra's algorithm, optimized A* algorithm to display the shortest possible path to a destination node from a starting node.
+This is an interactive and sleek pathfinder visualization program that utilizes a single and double-sourced Dijkstra's algorithm as well as the optimized A* algorithm to display the shortest possible path to a destination node from a starting node.

+Start and destination nodes are selected by the user, as well as wall nodes that they can use to develop mazes.
+For those who want to see VPath in action without making a comprehensive labyrinth of walls they can feel free to press any number from 1-9 to load a premade maze.
+Users also have the option to save mazes, but this can only be done by pressing the designated "save maze" key and waiting until after the program to designate what number and file to attribute to the maze, since the program is run within a single thread of execution.
+Further instructions and demonstrations can be found down below.

 ## Background
 ### **Dijkstra's Algorithm**